Neopteroplax: Discovery

 The type species, Neopteroplax conemaughensis, is known from a large skull found in Late Carboniferous shale during railroad renovations in Bloomingdale, Ohio.
 Although damaged by excavators, most of the left side of the skull can be reconstructed based on surviving fragments.
 The only other Neopteroplax fossils recovered from this site were a few rib and vertebra fragments.
-The site was geologically slightly younger than the famous Carboniferous deposits of the nearby Linton diamond coal mine.
+The site's chronological age is slightly younger than the famous Carboniferous deposits of the nearby Linton diamond coal mine.

 Other fossils found near the Neopteroplax skull include fragments of fin spines from Edaphosaurus and several small amphibians (including a Platyhystrix-like form), as well as teeth from early chondrichthyan fish like Cladodus, petalodonts, and cochliodonts.
 The skull was described, reconstructed and named by Alfred Sherwood Romer in 1963, as part of a study on various new Carboniferous embolomere fossils from Eastern North America.
-Citing similarities to certain European embolomeres (often referred to the genera Pteroplax or Eogyrinus), he named the skull Neopteroplax conemaughensis, in reference to both Pteroplax as well as the geological formation which the skull was found in (the Conemaugh series of Ohio).
+Citing similarities to certain European embolomeres (often referred to the genera Pteroplax or Eogyrinus), he named the skull Neopteroplax conemaughensis, in reference to both Pteroplax as well as the geological strata which the skull was found in (the Conemaugh series of Ohio).
+In 1987, Jenny Clack noted that "Neopteroplax is so heavily restored that very little can be gained from it".

 Jaw fragments and vertebrae similar to those of N. conemaughensis have also been recovered from the Thrifty Formation of Texas, which lies close to the border between the Carboniferous and Permian periods.
-These Texan remains were assigned to the second species of Neopteroplax, Neopteroplax relictus.
+These Texan remains were assigned to a second species of Neopteroplax, Neopteroplax relictus.
 These two species are mainly differentiated by their geographical and temporal isolation.
 Large embolomerous vertebrae and jaws from the Wild Cow Formation of New Mexico have also been tentatively assigned to Neopteroplax by Lucas et al. (1999).
-Some sources, such as Marjanovic & Laurin (2019), have doubted the validity of these western remains' referral to the genus.
+Some sources, such as Marjanovic & Laurin (2019), have doubted the validity of these western remains, preferring to restrict the genus to the Ohioan fossils.